matt-harvey/swx/README.rst

     swx print
     swx day

 Enter ``swx help <COMMAND>`` for detailed usage information in regards to each of these.
-They follow a similar pattern, and allow you to enter an activity name, if you want to see only time spent on a given activity, or to omit the activity name, if you want to see time spent on all activities.
+They follow a similar pattern, and allow you to enter an activity name, if you want to see only time spent on a given activity (and its sub-activities), or to omit the activity name, if you want to see time spent on all activities.

 ``swx day`` (or ``swx d``) prints a summary of only the current day's activities, or, if passed the ``-a`` option with an integer argument *n*, the